Food model: Manufacturing process

-Modern manufacturing technologies and high quality plastic materials provide realistic-looking fake food replicas, but approximately 95% of all fake food is still handcrafted.
-Artisans and highly trained craftsmen make realistic fake food, often painting them by hand to create a realistic look and feel.
+Modern manufacturing technologies and plastic materials can be used to produce lifelike food replicas, although approximately 95% of fake food is still handcrafted.
+Artisans create these replicas using a variety of techniques, often painting them by hand to reproduce the appearance and texture of real food.

 When fake food is made using a mold, the mold is created by dipping real food into silicone.
 A liquid plastic, typically polyvinyl chloride, is chosen in a color that matches the food, before being poured into the mold and heated in an oven until it solidifies.
 (When a food sample is not available or would disintegrate or melt in the mold during casting, a clay model of the food must instead be sculpted.)
 After setting for ten to thirty minutes, any excess vinyl buildup is trimmed off, and the replica is painted either by hand or airbrush.
 If the food comprises several parts, such as a hamburger or sushi roll, the item is assembled from separate vinyl pieces.

 While some large-scale fake food manufacturing companies exist, others are small shops with a single proprietor.
 Fake food items can be found and purchased in Kappabashi-dori, the food supply street in Tokyo and also at Doguyasuji located in Namba, Osaka.
 Factories can be found in Gujō, Gifu.
 Iwasaki Be-I is the biggest plastic food manufacturer in Japan, founded by Takizo Iwasaki in 1932.
 Maiduru is another old and large manufacturer.